 Tip #3: Use the Child and Dependent Care Credit

-If you are also working while acting as a caregiver for a dependent, you may be able to use the Child and Dependent Care Credit to offset part of the cost of their care.
-The dependent must be physically or mentally incapable of caring for themselves and must live in the same home as you for more than half the year.
+If you are working while caring for a dependent, you may apply for the Child and Dependent Care Credit.
+Often, this can offset part of the cost of their care.
+The dependent must be physically or mentally incapable of caring for themselves to qualify.
+The dependent must also live in your home for more than half the year.
 Depending on your income, the credit can be applied against 20 percent to 35 percent of qualified expenses, up to a total maximum credit of between $600 and $1,050 for one dependent.

 Bonus tip: Both you and your spouse must be working during the year to claim this credit.
 If your employer provided any dependent support as part of a benefits package, the amount of the credit is reduced by that amount.